Amazon CloudWatch Concepts

 Amazon CloudWatch aggregates statistics according to the period length that you specify in

 GetMetricStatistics.
-You can publish as many data points as
+You can publish as many data

-when you get statistics about those data points with
+period length when you get statistics about those data points with

 You can publish data points for a metric that share not only the same time stamp,

 but also the same namespace and dimensions.
+Subsequent calls to

-statistics about those data points.
+those data points.
 You can even do this in one

-Amazon CloudWatch accepts multiple data points in the same
+request.
+CloudWatch accepts multiple data points in the same

 PutMetricData call with the same time stamp.
 You can also

 publish multiple data points for the same or different metrics, with any time stamp.